-Today, SF CARD is one of the most respected and established intermediary agencies dedicated to organizational disaster resilience and an essential link between those agencies and public sector first responders.
+Today, SF CARD is one of the most respected and well-established intermediary agencies dedicated to organizational disaster resilience, and an essential link between those agencies and public sector first responders.
 The San Francisco Foundation hired SF CARD to provide technical assistance and training services to 45 agencies in five Bay Area counties: San Francisco, Alameda, Contra Costa, Marin, and San Mateo.

 SF CARD is also keeping an eye on the future.
 With climate change, for instance, communities need to be concerned about the impact of rising temperatures on vulnerable populations.
 The Walter and Elise Haas Fund has enlisted SF CARD over the years to help local congregations prepare heat wave response plans for their senior parishioners.

 Worked with more than 400 nonprofit and faith-based organizations throughout the Bay Area.

 One of only seven organizations in the United States awarded a CDC Foundation Grant in 2013.

 Honored with the Business Recovery Managers Association (BRMA) Award for Excellence for Community Disaster Preparedness in 2011 for coordinating a multi-sector response and recovery network.

 Administer the San Francisco VOAD Program (Voluntary Organizations Active in Disaster) and membership on NorCal VOAD.